 • Lifestyle factor

-Symptoms Of Inflammatory Breast Cancer
+Inflammatory Breast Cancer Symptoms

 A girl checking lymph nodes under the arm for swollenness

-IBC the symptoms include unexpected breast swelling, skin irritation, and breast pain.
+IBC symptoms include unexpected swelling, skin irritation, and breast pain.
 IBC is often treated with a mix of surgery, radiation treatment, chemo, and laser surgery.
 The most common signs of inflammatory breast cancer are an overall thickening of the breast tissue that may feel like a breast lump or a thickening in the skin of the breast like a tumor.

 Symptoms of Inflammatory Breast Cancer may include: